History of Bulgaria (1990–present): First cabinet of Boyko Borisov (2009–2013)

-For more information on the cabinet, see First Borisov Government.

-Boyko Borisov, Prime Minister of Bulgaria (2009-2013/2017-2021).
+Boyko Borisov, Prime Minister of Bulgaria (2009–2013; 2017–2021).

-Rosen Plevneliev is the fourth democratically elected president of Bulgaria.

 In the parliamentary elections in 2009 the center-right party Citizens for European Development of Bulgaria (GERB) won, taking 117 seats in the 240-seats Parliament.
 The Socialists were a distant second, with 40 seats.
-NDSV couldn't take enough votes to enter Parliament.
+NDSV failed to win a single seat in Parliament.
 The new government of Boyko Borisov stated some serious intentions for educational changes for liberation of the system and ability of students to easily choose universities and most important placed the accent on fiscal discipline.
 In particular, the Ministry of Finance reduced the budget deficit following a policy of administrative reform and privatization.
 Subsidies to state-owned enterprises in the transport and energy sectors were cut.
 Deputy Prime Minister Simeon Djankov led a reform team that included the Minister of Infrastructure Rosen Plevneliev, the Minister of Economy Traycho Traykov and the Minister of Environment Nona Karadjova.
 The government fell on 20 February 2013 after multiple street protests, over strictly imposed austerity measures and sustained fiscal stability encouraged by the European Union and the International Monetary Fund during the recession, but also delayed government payments to private companies, and also wiretapping scandals involving the Minister of the Interior Tsvetan Tsvetanov.

-Plamen Oresharski (2013–2016)
+Plamen Oresharski (2013–2014)

-The government of Plamen Oresharski was not well accepted, leading to yearlong protests, ultimately resulting in its downfall in 2016.
+The government of Plamen Oresharski was not well accepted, leading to yearlong protests, ultimately resulting in its downfall in 2014.